dougeby/IntuneDocs/intune/telecom-expenses-monitor.md

 ## Prerequisites

-- A subscription to Microsoft Intune, and access to the Azure portal, which is currently in public preview.
+- A subscription to Microsoft Intune, and access to the Azure portal.
 - A subscription to the Datalert telecom expense management service

 ## List of telecom expense management providers